nalej/docs/docs/tutorials/endtoendtutorial.md

 ## Complete example files

-In case you got lost somewhere, here you have the files you need for this example.
-Please read them carefully, because it's probable you will need to modify them with your own information.
+Here you have the files you need for this example.
+Please read them carefully, because it's probable that you will need to modify them with your own information.

 ### Application descriptor